-Chimney breasts and fireplaces Repair category 1 Notes An open fireplace was noted within the living room.
-It should be emphasised that the flues were not checked or tested.
+Chimney breasts and fireplaces Repair category 2 Notes The multi fuel stove within the bedroom is of an older age and type and we understand is currently not in working order.
+This should be checked and serviced prior to use.
 All flue linings should be checked, repaired if necessary and swept prior to the fires being reused.
 Blocked fireplaces should be vented to prevent condensation and/ or dampness developing.

 Internal decorations

-Repair category 1
+Repair category 2

-Notes The property is generally in fair decoration throughout.
+Notes The property would now benefit from redecoration.